50-car train derailment causes big fire, evacuations in Ohio

 The National Transportation Safety Board said Saturday that it was “launching a go-team to investigate” the derailment, and board member Michael Graham would “serve as spokesperson on scene.”

-Firefighters have been pulled from the immediate area and unmanned stream devices are being used protectively while crews try to determine which cars are still actively burning, village officials said in a separate statement Saturday.
-They said they hoped to use drones to assess the scene in daylight, and warned that residents might hear more explosions as the fire burns.
+Firefighters had been pulled from the immediate area and unmanned stream devices are being used protectively while crews try to determine which cars were still actively burning, village officials said in a separate statement Saturday that warned residents that they might hear more explosions as the fire burns.

-The village notified residents that an evacuation order remained in place Saturday morning for people within a mile of the scene.
-A high school and community center were opened to shelter dozens of people, while residents beyond that radius were urged to stay inside.

 “She took a picture of the glow in the sky from the front porch,” McAnlis told WFMJ-TV.
 “That’s when I knew how substantial this was.”